Mkleemjr/ravenous/README.md

      Open **Business.js**.
 Cut the entire `business` object and paste it into **App.js**.

      Make sure to paste it right after the imports and above the `App` class declaration.

+- [] **4.** Take a look at **BusinessList.js**.
+What do you notice about the contents of the `BusinessList` div?

+     There’s a lot of repetition here.
+Specifically, `the <Business />` component is repeated six times.
+Recall that we manually did this in the `BusinessList` component so that we can simulate a list of returned business.
+We’ll refactor this to remove some of the component repetition.

+     Go back to **App.js**.
+Under the `business` object, create a `businesses` array.
+The array should hold six references to the `business` object.